akka/akka/akka-docs/src/main/paradox/scala/common/binary-compatibility-rules.md

 have as rich of an access protection system as Scala has, you may sometimes find methods or classes annotated with the `/** INTERNAL API */` comment or the `@akka.annotation.InternalApi` annotation.

 No compatibility guarantees are given about these classes.
-They may change or even dissappear in minor versions, and user code is not supposed to call them.
+They may change or even disappear in minor versions, and user code is not supposed to call them.

 Side-note on JVM representation details of the Scala `private[akka]` pattern that Akka is using extensively in